Sweta199/Password-Generator/README.md

 # Password-Generator

 # About Project:-
 Built Password Generator with the help of HTML, CSS, JS.
-In this application it will creates a random password based on the options selected (uppercase, lowercase, numbers and symbols) and there is another functionalities in which we can copy that random password.
+In this application we can creates a random password based on the options selected (uppercase, lowercase, numbers and symbols) and there is another functionalities in which we can copy that random password.

 # Tech Stack:-
  HTML, CSS, JAVASCRIPT